Forensic Scientist

 At an outdoor crime scene, how damaging is rain?
 Will it wash away physical and biological evidence, or make collecting fingerprints and DNA harder?
 And does covering the scene with a tarp prevent that entirely or only partially?

-Asked by Cassandra over 9 years ago
+Asked by Cassandra almost 10 years ago

 Yes, rain can be extremely damaging, if the evidence is something that can be washed away, like blood, fibers, fingerprints, small bits of anything, even bullet casings.
 Something permanent like a bullet hole, not so much.
 It depends on what the evidence is and how hard it rains.
 A (fresh!) tarp can help unless it's something wet, like blood spatter, that a tarp would smear.